"May your hands be an extension of your heart and may you do the work of love with them."

 -Claude Monet

-ART: Students will work with different mediums and forms of art making, including clay, painting, watercolor and mixed media techniques.
-Learn about art history and look at nature for inspiration and their personal surroundings.
-They will look to create a stronger bond between art and our natural world.
+Students will explore various art mediums and forms, such as air-drying clay, painting, watercolor, and mixed media techniques.
+They will also study art history and seek inspiration from nature and their surroundings to establish a stronger connection between art and the natural world.

 Art Education